dandi/dandi-archive/doc/design/staging-1.md

 * Once approved, the PR is merged to `master` and automatically deployed to `api-staging.dandiarchive.org`.
 * The changes are tested directly using `api-staging.dandiarchive.org`, or through the web GUI at `gui-staging.dandiarchive.org`.
 * Once everything is tested, tags a new release of `dandi-api`, which is then automatically deployed to production.

-## TODO
-Figure out a less manual release procedure for `dandi-api`.